easywyg/mekong/README.md

 Figcaption can only have inline markup.

 ##### List
 Unordered or ordered list with nesting.
-Its items cannot contain anything other than text with some inline markup.
+Its items can't contain anything other than text with some inline markup.

 ##### Paragraph
 A semantic paragraph.
 It can be one of `P`, `BLOCKQUOTE`, `PRE`, `H1`, `H2`, `H3`, `H4`, `H5`, `H6`.